draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Usage: Specifies the time in milliseconds that VMF will use to determine whether execution of the SUT has hung.
 This is an optional parameter, and when not specified the executor will instead automatically compute a timeout value based on the initial seeds.
 Care must be taken when manually specifying this value, as a timeout that is too short will result in test cases being erroneously identified as hanging.

+### `AFLForkserverExecutor.maxCalibrationCases`

+Value type: `<int>`

+Status: Optional

+Default value: 300

+Usage: Specifies a maximum number of tests use to calibrate AFLForkserverExecutor.
+These tests are primarily useful for calculating timeout values to detect hanging SUTs during the fuzzing campaign.

 ### `AFLForkserverExecutor.memoryLimitInMB`

 Value type: `<int>`